Overview of sharing and collaborating on Excel data

-Compatibility Mode enforces compatibility between Microsoft Office Excel 2003, Excel 2002, Excel 2000, and Office Excel 2007 by suppressing features within Office Excel 2007 that could potentially add content that is incompatible with the earlier Office releases.
-For example, when you work in Office Excel 2007 Compatibility Mode, the new 2007 Microsoft Office system charting engine is unavailable, but you can add charts by using the same engine that was available in earlier versions, which ensures that you can exchange charts freely.
+Compatibility Mode enforces compatibility between Excel 2010 and Excel 2003, Excel 2002, Excel 2000, and Excel 2007 workbooks by suppressing features within Excel 2010 that could potentially add content that is incompatible with the earlier Office releases.

 When you save a workbook that is opened in Compatibility Mode, Excel automatically runs the Compatibility Checker to identify any possible compatibility issues.
-If you are not using Compatibility Mode, you can also use the Compatibility Checker to assist you when you save a workbook in 2007 Office release file format to a file format of an earlier version of Excel — for example, when converting .xlsx (Excel XML format) to .xls (Excel 97–2003 Workbook).
+If you are not using Compatibility Mode, you can also use the Compatibility Checker to assist you when you save a workbook in the .xlsx or .xlsb file format to a file format of an earlier version of Excel — for example, when converting .xlsx (Excel XML format) to .xls (Excel 97–2003 Workbook).
 The Compatibility Checker warns you about any content in a workbook that may not be compatible with earlier releases and that therefore may be affected by a file format conversion.

 Use Compatibility Mode when:

 You want to distribute copies of your workbook to other users who are working in earlier versions of Excel.

 You expect that other users will want to change or manipulate the data that you distribute.

 You want the recipients of your workbook to be able to use familiar Excel features to work with the data.